They’re terms we often use.

 - Before you address the acid mantle you are first going to have to work on barrier repair, especially if your skin is lipid dry, itchy or flaky.
 This can be done by restoring the protective film that coats your skin, your essentially building your skins resistance to pathogens and bacteria.

-- Finally you can focus on the acid mantle, this is all about creating an environment where the delicate micro flora will once again flourish.
+- Finally you need to focus on the acid mantle, this is all about creating an environment where the delicate micro flora will once again flourish.
 This is achieved by using skin identical ingredients such as copper peptides, ions and vitamins, that will strengthen and increase the density of your skin, thus returning it to optimum health so it’s less likely to suffer from damaging inflammation.